SeedTactics/fms-insight/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-FMS Insight is a progam which runs on an flexible machining system (FMS) cell controller which provides a server which logs and interacts with the cell controller and an HTML client which displays a dashboard, station monitor, and data analytics.
+FMS Insight is a program which runs on an flexible machining system (FMS) cell controller which provides a server which logs and interacts with the cell controller and an HTML client which displays a dashboard, station monitor, and data analytics.

 The simplest configuration is to install FMS Insight directly on the cell controller itself.
-FMS Insight requires .NET Framework 4.6.1, which is preinstalled on Windows 7 and 10 so typically no dependencies must be installed first.
+FMS Insight requires .NET Framework 4.6.1, which is pre-installed on Windows 7 and 10 so typically no dependencies must be installed first.

 ## Downloads